 "Just beat Hydrophobia.
 I'm so relieved I won't even make fun of how awful the "ending" was."

 A tweet which Deborah Jones the creative director of Dark Energy Digital saw and called Samit Sarker - the site's sports writer - and demanded the phone number of Jim Sterling.

 Samit claimed that Deborah was pushy and demanding, stating Jim was playing the game wrong and she needed to fix that.
 After the first call, Samit claimed Deborah called her only an hour later.
 Deborah also e-mailed Jim with much of the same things she told Samit.

 Nearly 3 months after its release the game received a massive title update that made several changes to the game, the title update was called Hydrophobia Pure.
-The developers stated that they listened to the multiple criticisms the game received from critics and made a complete overhaul on the controls and camera.
-In addition to this they made several graphical and gameplay changes as well as dropping the price from 1200 to 800 Microsoft points.
-A list of changes can be found here.
+The developers stated that they listened to the multiple criticisms the game received from critics and made a complete overhaul on the controls, camera and map system.
+In addition to this they also made various graphic and physics enhancements, made several changes to the gameplay mechanics, added additional HUD information and both removed and shortened some of the game's dialogue and cutscenes.
+Finally they dropped the price of the game from 1200 to 800 Microsoft Points.

 PC System Requirements

 - OS: Windows XP / Windows Vista / Windows 7 with latest Service Pack

 - Processor: Intel Core 2 Duo, AMD Athlon X2

 - Memory: 2 GB

 - Graphics: NVidia 8600GT with 512MB RAM or Radeon HD 3650 with 512MB RAM